When to visit the vet?

 - Eclampsia (Milk Fever)

-In severe cases, neurological symptoms such as disorientation, Convulsions, and even comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+In severe cases, neurological symptoms such as disorientation, convulsions, and even comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. can occur.
 Without timely treatment, eclampsia can progress rapidly and become life-threatening.

 Diagnosis